HarshCasper/Rotten-Scripts/Python/Video to PDF(CLI)/README.md

 # Video to PDF

-The aim of this script is to convert a given video into a pdf.
+The aim of this script is to convert a given video into a PDF.
 This script:

 1. Takes a video as input.